<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Areas of Focus - Early/Childhood Trauma</image:title>

 <image:caption>Early trauma (between birth and the age of 5) does not typically get coded into the memories of our minds, but rather is stored in the body in somatic responses to various situations.
 For more on early trauma, click here.
 Research is also finding that these experiences are coded into the brainstem vs into higher levels of the brain (where many therapy modalities are focused).
-Brainstem experiences get recorded in the body and are often not a part of conscious memory.
 This early brainstem response can remain untouched by other trauma therapies; the conscious brain, then, remains controlled by our subconscious brain, allowing us to be derailed by negative self beliefs, high anxiety, depression and a defensive stance in the world.
 I work with all ages to heal the earliest trauma experiences.
 The modalities I use to work with this are Deep Brain Reorienting and Transforming Touch®.
 (Click on these for more information.)
-Sometimes, we may know we have early trauma, as in the case of adoption or known loss of a parent.
-Other times, we may not know early trauma is a part of our history.
-Early trauma can be caused by birth trauma, medical trauma, early abuse or neglect, maternal separation, domestic violence or sexual abuse.
-Here are some possible signs you may have early trauma: 1) Past therapy has been unsuccessful, 2) Difficulty trusting/relational difficulties, 3) Identity confusion/disconnected from self, 4) Low self worth, 5) Self destructive/risky behaviors, 6) Deep feelings of aloneness, 7) Chronic illness/Chronic pain, 8) Chronic insomnia, 9) Perfectionism, 10) Patterns of relational challenge, 11) Eating Disorders, 12) Addictions, 13) Patterns of collapse/avoidance around things that feel hard.</image:caption>
+Here are some possible signs you may have early trauma: 1) Past therapy has been unsuccessful, 2) Difficulty trusting/relational difficulties, 3) Identity confusion/disconnected from self, 4) Low self worth, 5) Self destructive/risky behaviors, 6) Deep feelings of aloneness, 7) Chronic illness/Chronic pain, 8) Perfectionism, 9) Eating Disorders, 10) Addictions, 13) Patterns of collapse/avoidance around things that feel hard.</image:caption>

 </image:image>